 It’s also important to stay on top of your finances when you freelance.
 At the very least, create a budget with an Excel spreadsheet, and use it to keep track of every payment you receive and every expenditure you incur.

 This is imperative, as you’ll need to file a tax return each year, which can be done online.
 When you officially start freelancing, you’ll also need to let HMRC know that you’re self-employed.
 You can find out more information on how to do this here.
+For more information, check out our handy guide on freelance tax.

 Share Your Stories